 Operational guidelines (business level)

-These new guidelines set out the practical details of how businesses should report dangerous consumer products to the competent authorities.
+These guidelines from 2004 set out the practical details of how businesses should report dangerous consumer products to the competent authorities.

-See also the following Guide developed by Prosafe, in cooperation with National authorities, business organisations, consumer associations and the European Commission.
-It aims at providing general information about what economic operators should do once they have evindence that one of their products is unsafe.
+See also the following Guide developed by PROSAFE, the Product Safety Enforcement Forum of Europe (non-profit professional organisation for market surveillance authorities and officers from throughout the EEA), in cooperation with national authorities, business organisations, consumer associations and the European Commission.
+It aims at providing general information about what economic operators should do once they have indications that one of their products is unsafe.

 "Business Application" consists of two parts: the notification form and the online database.